Skip to main page content

 - How do I pay the $75.00 application fee?

-- The fee may be paid online with a credit card directly though LSAC.
+- The fee may be paid online with a credit card directly through the LSAC website.

 - Do you grant application fee waivers?